AngelC-linux/lexerAnalizer/README.md

 # lexerAnalizer
-Prototipe of my personal analizar lexic
+Prototipe of an analyzer lexic (the work is not finished but I work on it)